The NSW Government is helping kids get creative with the new Creative Kids program.

 You can search from providers based on location and activity type using the Find a provider search tool.

-Can I still use my Creative Kids voucher to buy an art/craft kit without live lessons?
+Can I still use my Creative Kids voucher to buy an art/craft kit or creative products?

 How do I create a MyServiceNSW Account?

 A parent, guardian or carer of an eligible child can apply for a Creative Kids voucher for their child once they activate a MyServiceNSW Account.

 I get an error message when I enter my child's Medicare card details in the voucher application.
 What do I do?

 If you are receiving an error message, check the following:

 - Your child's name is entered exactly as it appears on the Medicare card.

 - All 10 digits of the Medicare number are entered.

 - Your child's date of birth details are correct with Medicare.

 If your Medicare card is expiring in the next 2 months, contact Medicare to obtain the current details to enter on your application.